adambard/learnxinyminutes-docs/logtalk.html.markdown

 yes
 ```

-A subtle point is that predicate scope directives specify predicate _calling_ semantics, not _definitions_ semantics.
+A subtle point is that predicate scope directives specify predicate _calling_ semantics, not _definition_ semantics.
 For example, if an object playing the role of a class declares a predicate private, the predicate can be defined in subclasses and instances *but* can only be called in its instances _from_ the class.

 # Defining and implementing a protocol